gatlin/gatlin.github.com/essays/src/lists.md

     sequence of values, not just one.
-List-like things are a surprisingly powerful abstraction and while random access or variable size or other efficiencies can be had by straying from the linked list, a surprisingly wide range of tasks boil down to transforming a sequnence of inputs into a sequence of output data.
+List-like things are a surprisingly powerful abstraction and while random access or variable size or other efficiencies can be had by straying from the linked list, a surprisingly wide range of tasks boil down to transforming a sequence of inputs into a sequence of output data.
 Anyway.
 [^2]: The terms *cons* and *nil* come from the lisp family of languages, where
     lists are the central data structure. *cons* means "construct."
 Since